 The mathematics framework classifies assessment questions in two dimensions, content area and mathematical complexity, that are used to guide the assessment.
 Each question is designed to measure one of the five mathematics content areas.

 Certain aspects of mathematics, such as computation, occur in all content areas.
 Although the names of the content areas (as well as some topics in those areas) have changed from one framework to the next, a consistent focus has remained on measuring student performance in all five content areas.
 The distribution of questions among each content area differs by grade to reflect the knowledge and skills appropriate for each grade level.
 At grade 12, the measurement and geometry content areas are combined into one for reporting purposes to reflect the fact that the majority of measurement topics suitable for grade 12 students are geometric in nature.
-Students at grade 12 are provided with a reference sheet (919K PDF) containing selected formulas related to geometry, trigonometry, conic sections, interest rates, series, and combinations and permutations.
+Students at grade 12 are provided with a reference sheet containing selected formulas related to geometry, trigonometry, conic sections, interest rates, series, and combinations and permutations.

 These divisions are not intended to separate mathematics into discrete elements.
 Rather, they are intended to provide a helpful classification scheme that describes the full spectrum of mathematical content assessed by NAEP.